palvarezc/b-decay-unbinned-machine-fit/README.md

 * Cleanup plotter/write docs
 * Split signal.py into other files (e.g. observables, decay_rate).
 Sort coeffs vs amplitudes params.
 * Check/complete all docstrings
+* Split signal plotting into separate file
 * Get scripts to output plots for scientific publication.
 Make plotting work in PyCharm and at CLI.
 * Rename/document all scripts
+* Add warnings to docs about adding/changing signal coefficients & the effect on "largest" initialization
 * Test all scripts/unit tests
 * Ensure default optimizer params are sensible
 * Document commands for how data and figures were generated for report